 What are the benefits of entering?

 In addition to the prize money, winners will receive a certificate from the Royal College of Obstetricians and Gynaecologists.
-Your achievement will demonstrate to future employers your commitment to medicine and you own professional development.
+Your achievement will demonstrate to future employers your commitment to medicine and your professional development.

 Awareness of ovarian cancer is low, both among women and healthcare professionals, with two-thirds of women diagnosed once the cancer has already spread, making the disease harder to treat.

-Improving your knowledge of ovarian cancer will benefit you and your patients, whether or not you choose to specialize in the area in future.
+Improving your knowledge of ovarian cancer will benefit you and your patients, whether or not you choose to specialise in gynaecology in the future.
 Together we can make sure women in the UK have the best chances of survival.

 The Target Ovarian Cancer essay prize will encourage the doctors of the future to gain a greater insight into ovarian cancer, giving them the knowledge they need to direct more women onto the correct diagnostic pathway sooner and crucially save lives.

 Submit an essay that addresses one of the following:

 - Impact of covid-19 on early stage diagnosis of ovarian cancer.

 - Early diagnosis of ovarian cancer: is the National Health Service up to the task?